 Add tomato and cook until it starts to soften.

-Grind the mixture to smooth paste.
+Grind the mixture to a smooth paste.

 Now add the masala paste, chilli powder, turmeric, coriander powder, salt and mix well.